Product Review

 Photography-ready

-Clever organizational features
+Clever organizational details

 What Could Be Better

-Harness not suited for heavy loads
+Shoulder straps inadequate for heavy loads

 Not truly waterproof